Introduction

 In the United States, every child is entitled to equal educational opportunity regardless of race.
 Yet inequities persist, due in part to school funding.
 According to a 2019 study from EdBuild, a nonprofit dedicated to fighting education inequality, on average school districts where the majority of students are people of color receive $23 billion less than districts where most students are White, even when they serve the same number of students.
 Inequitable school resources can impact students’ educational performance and opportunity for success.

-The data presented on this page may contain a margin of error for small racial or ethnic groups.
+The data presented on this page may contain a large margin of error for small racial or ethnic groups.
 Race and ethnicity categories presented in the visualizations on this page are based on those within the American Community Survey of the United States Census Bureau.

 Why Does it Matter?